You only get three free rules. How are you going to configure them to get the most out of them?

 Rules for the WordPress Admin

-Rule 2, I use to allow editors to function properly and uses the same features as rule 1.
-Beaver Builder, Divi, WPBakery, CSS Hero, typically have an equal sign somewhere in the URL string.
+Rule 2 I use to allow editors to function properly and uses the same features as rule 1.
+Elementor, Oxygen Builder, Beaver Builder, Divi, WPBakery, Cobalt Apps, CSS Hero, Microthemer, typically have an equal sign somewhere in the URL string.
 Because not every editor will have “wp-admin” in the URL string, it’s a good idea to have the security setting set to high as well.

 The last rule for everything else